 - The courtyard formula takes 20 minutes, because you get 5 extra minutes to access the balcony which allows for some exceptional couple photos with Grand Place on the background.
 You will also be able to spend more time on the inner courtyard.
 This is the little courtyard that is also open to the public, but during weddings no tourists are allowed there so you’ll get to enjoy this quiet spot to make some family photos after the wedding.

-Where to make your wedding photos
+Where to make wedding photos around Grand Place?

 Around the city hall, there are plenty of photogenic locations.
 Grand Place and Mont des Arts for example are some of the most beautiful spots in Brussels.
 The only challenge will be to avoid the crowds.